This super simple and inexpensive wooden dowel pumpkin cost less than $5 dollars and only 30 minutes to make.

 One of my favorite things about the holidays is creating fun new things to decorate my home.

-My newest home decor craft is this super cute wooden dowel pumpkin.
+My newest home decor craft ideas are these super cute wooden dowel pumpkins.

 - First, you will want to cut your wooden dowels down to 2-inch pieces.
 You will need 25 total.
 I recommend using a handsaw or jigsaw.
 I do not recommend using a miter saw because the dowel and the cut pieces are both small and might try to fly out at you.

 - Now that you have created the 5 stacks you can glue them all together.
-The order will be 4 piece, 5 piece, 6 piece, 5 piece and then the last 4 piece on top.
+The order will be 4 pieces, 5 pieces, 6 pieces, 5 pieces, and then the last 4 pieces on top.

 - Attach the last piece on top to create the pumpkin stem.

 - You are ready to stain or paint the pumpkin.
-I choose to stain but if you like a traditional pumpkin you could paint it orange.
+I chose to stain but if you like a traditional pumpkin you could paint it orange.
 Whatever fits your own home decor!

 - The last step is to add your embellishments.
-I added a couple leaves, some jute twine, and wire that I used a sharpie to create the vine twirl.
+I added a couple of leaves, some jute twine, and wire that I wrapped around a sharpie to create the vine twirl.